2008–2014 Spanish financial crisis: Youth unemployment

-Unemployment for those under 25 has been reported to be 50%.
+Unemployment for those under 25 was reported to be up to 50%.
 Spain's current generation is considered the most educated that the country has ever had, yet it faces the greatest rate of unemployment in Europe.
 Roughly 68% of young people are willing to leave the country to search for a job, and those with college degrees are willing to settle for working at so-called minijobs for a paycheck.
 The State Secretary for Unemployment states that higher education is a way for the current generation to battle this issue; however, government cuts are occurring that slash university staff salaries and increase the number of students per class.
-For those paying their own way through college, the tough economy has made it nearly impossible to find a job and study simultaneously.
+For those paying their own way through their studies, the tough economy has made it nearly impossible to find a job and study simultaneously.
 Hopes for the future are dwindling as Spain's unemployment rate is almost as high as it was for the United States during the Great Depression.
 People are beginning to fear the transformation of this generation into one referred to as a "Lost Generation" that is constantly looking for work and whose futures are closed off from "good careers".
-The stress of unemployment has also affected personal relationships, with many young adults separating from partners.
-Youth unemployment is about double overall unemployment.
+The stress of unemployment has also affected personal relationships, with many young adults separating from their partners.
+Youth unemployment is about double the overall rate of unemployment.

-The high unemployment rate, at 56% as of June 2013, is overstated.
+The high unemployment rate, at 56% as of June 2013, has been considered to be overstated.
 Subtracting students and young mothers not looking for jobs, the actual number is closer to 22%.